hypertidy/tabularaster/README.md

 cells and their values.

-Tabularaster provides some more helpers for working with cells and tries to fill some of the (very few\!) gaps in raster functionality.
+Tabularaster provides some more helpers for working with cells and tries to fill some of the (very few!) gaps in raster functionality.
 When raster returns cell values of hierarchical objects it returns a hierarchical (list) of cells to match the input query, while `tabularaster::cellnumbers` instead returns a data frame of identifiers